Ṣifāt Lāzimah (Permanent Characteristics) in Tajweed: Complete Guide

 Spend 10 minutes daily: 2 min warm-up with throat checks, 3 min focusing on one sifat, 3 min practicing minimal pairs, 2 min applying to short phrases.
 Record yourself every 3 days to track progress and identify areas for improvement.

 Understanding and mastering Ṣifāt Lāzimah is crucial for perfect Tajweed pronunciation.
-Our qualified teachers provide personalized feedback to help you distinguish between different characteristics and produce each letter correctly.
-Join our comprehensive Tajweed course and learn permanent characteristics systematically.
+These permanent characteristics form the foundation of correct recitation — without them, even correct articulation points won't produce the right sound.
+Our experienced teachers provide personalized feedback to help you distinguish between different characteristics and produce each letter correctly.

 Start Learning Tajweed Today